Buck Rogers in the 25th Century (film): Reception

 The movie received a mixed reception from critics.
 On review aggregator Rotten Tomatoes, the film holds a score of 25% based on 12 reviews with an average rating of 4.3/10.
 On Metacritic, the film holds a weighted average score of 45 out of 100 based on eight critics, indicating "mixed to average reviews".

 The movie opened in the United States and Canada in 935 theaters and grossed $4,579,500 in its opening weekend.
 It expanded the following weekend to 1,405 theaters, grossing $10,576,452 in its first 10 days.

 Home media

 The movie has been released on video several times since the 1980s, and was released on DVD in the Buck Rogers in the 25th Century series boxed set released on November 16, 2004.
 This was in lieu of the television broadcast version (entitled "Awakening") which contained some different scenes.
 When the first season was issued again on DVD on January 24, 2012, the boxed set still contained the theatrical version of the movie.
 However, the television version of the movie was finally released on DVD as a bonus feature in a reissued boxed set of Season Two on January 8, 2013.
 Kino Lorber released a single-disc Blu-ray of the theatrical cut on November 24, 2020, featuring a new 2K master and finally preserving the movie's original 1.85:1 aspect ratio.

+In other media

+The story was adapted for comic books in the Gold Key series Buck Rogers in the 25th Century #2-4, and reprinted in the Buck Rogers Giant Movie Edition published the same year in a joint production between Marvel Comics and Whitman Publishing.
+The creative team included Paul S. Newman on script, and Frank Bolle, Al McWilliams and Ray Bailey on artwork.